Would you rather have the government or your doctor prescribing the drugs you need for heart disease and cancer?

-Already, U.S. generic drugs are less expensive than the price-controlled Canadian system.
+Already U.S. generic drugs are less expensive than those under the price-controlled Canadian system.

 Is there more in Wise’s initiative than meets the eye?
-Could it be the governor has a long affiliation with lobbying groups who may reap billions of dollars in windfalls if more patients are forced to switch to generic drugs?
+Could it be the governor has a long affiliation with the fat-cat lobbying groups who may reap billions of dollars in windfalls if more patients are forced to switch to generic drugs.

-With no private-sector alternatives, patients have no choice but to accept what the government — not their doctors — decide what is best.
+With no private sector alternatives, patients have no choice but to accept what the government – not their doctor – decides is best.